ahmed-al-balochi/dotfiles/.config/qtile/README.md

 to download my config. then you need to put it in your .config directory/folder.

-PS: some of the dependencies might have a diffrent name in your distro of Linux, so if some is not found google the name and you will find it.
+PS: some of the dependencies might have a different name in your distro of Linux, so if some is not found google the name and you will find it.

 ------------------------------------------------------------------------------------------------------------------------------------------------------------------